pontazaricardo/Matlab_GUI_example/README.md

 # Matlab_GUI_example

-This is an example of how to program a simple GUI for a graph window in Matlab.
+This is an example of a simple GUI for a figure window in Matlab.

 ## Usage